 Home Forward will continue to perform emergency inspections and initial HQS inspections in un-occupied units.

 These temporary changes will be ended or adjusted as soon as it is safe, feasible, and practical to do so.
-These changes were implemented in response to the COVID-19 pandemic, and may be reenacted in the future in response to another local disaster, emergency, or other crisis situation.
+These changes were temporarily implemented in response to the COVID-19 pandemic, and may be reenacted in the future in response to another local disaster, emergency, or other crisis situation.

 Changes or Modifications to Activity